Reasons Why You Shouldn’t Use a Construction Loan for Renovation?

 If you have an $800k mortgage and $200k is your renovation budget, you need to pay the closing costs on an $800k loan versus just your renovation budget $200k alone.

-The mortgage lender’s fees are also higher for a construction loan compared to the FHA 203k Rehab loan.
+The mortgage lender’s fees are also higher for a construction loan compared to other loans.
 As a result, it adds thousands of dollars at the end.

 If you want the right guidance on the renovation loan and the process, you can approach Drew Mortgage Associates.
-As an experienced FHA 203K Rehab mortgage lenders in MA, our loan officers will help you at every step of the way in your mortgage process.
+As an experienced mortgage lenders in MA, our loan officers will help you at every step of the way in your mortgage process.